ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_2.7.rst

 Role Precedence Fix during Role Loading
 ---------------------------------------

-Ansible 2.7 makes a small change to variable precedence when loading roles, resolving an bug, ensuring that role loading matches :ref:`variable precedence expectations <ansible_variable_precedence>`.
+Ansible 2.7 makes a small change to variable precedence when loading roles, resolving a bug, ensuring that role loading matches :ref:`variable precedence expectations <ansible_variable_precedence>`.

 Before Ansible 2.7, when loading a role, the variables defined in the roles ``vars/main.yml`` and ``defaults/main.yml`` were not available when parsing the roles ``tasks/main.yml`` file.
 This prevented the role from utilizing these variables when being parsed.
 The problem manifested when ``import_tasks`` or ``import_role`` was used with a variable defined in the roles vars or defaults.